binfalse/jatter/README.md

 * The `twitter.consumer.key` and `twitter.consumer.secret` authenticate your jatter instance.
 You need to register a new Twitter App to use your jatter bot.
 That's a bit annoying, but it's for security reasons etc..
 And it's not difficult, just have a look at **Register a new Twitter App** below.
 * The `twitter.accesstoken` and `twitter.accesstoken.secret` authenticate your Twitter account for this application, so you can read and send tweets using jatter.

+If you already registered a Twitter App you can just use the App's credentials, otherwise you need to register a new application, see **Register a new Twitter App** below.

+## Extend jatter

+### Use your URL shortener

 ## Supplemental Material